 Significant changes to the car benefit rules are taking place.
-The appropriate percentages of the list price subject to tax will generally increase by 3% for 2019/20 (but retaining the 37% maximum).
-In addition, the diesel supplement is now generally 4%.
+The appropriate percentages of the list price subject to tax will generally increase by 2% for 2020/21 (but retaining the 37% maximum).
+In addition for 2020/21 new lower percentages are introduced for purely electric cars and plug in hybrid cars.
+Hybrid cars do not attract the diesel supplement.